 12 questions to ask when hiring a global payroll provider

-For any multinational to succeed, it must among other things develop and continuously manage a compliant, efficient, reliable and cost-effective international payroll processing system.
-Developing and maintaining cross-border payroll is extremely challenging and carries considerable risk in today’s global economy.
-An organisation typically must overcome challenges related to time zones, language and cultural differences, and country- and even state-specific regulations that affect payroll delivery.
+For any multinational to succeed, it must develop and continuously manage a compliant, efficient, reliable, and cost-effective international payroll processing system.
+Developing and maintaining cross-border payroll operations is extremely challenging and carries considerable risk in today’s global economy.

-As economic uncertainties persist and country-specific laws and regulations proliferate, companies seeking to expand internationally — or to make their current operations more efficient — should carefully evaluate multiple global payroll providers before hiring one.
-This article provides 12 questions to ask during the due diligence process to help ensure you find a provider that lowers your organisation’s compliance risks and decreases its administrative burdens.
+As economic uncertainties persist and country-specific laws and regulations proliferate, companies seeking to expand internationally, or to make their current operations more efficient, should carefully evaluate multiple global payroll providers before hiring one.

 1. Do you actually process the payroll?

 Not all service providers employ advisors with expertise in different countries.
-Hiring a provider with global advisory services eliminates the need to vet and manage additional consultants to maintain compliance in all your countries of operation.
+Hiring a payroll service provider with global advisory services eliminates the need to vet and manage additional consultants to maintain compliance in all your countries of operation.

 3. Do you offer employer of record (EOR) services?

-Some global payroll providers offer employer of record, or EOR, services.
+Some payroll providers offer employer of record, or EOR, services.
 Using an EOR in a country is distinct from establishing and running a traditional payroll.
 In the case of an EOR, the provider you hire acts as the employer of record (including providing local benefits) for your employees in the country in question, while you direct and control the workers.
-It’s a popular solution that’s appropriate in certain situations, such as when you’re testing a new market or after an M&A carve-out deal.
-Hiring a global payroll provider that also provides EOR services can give you flexibility as you grow — or wind down parts of — your organisation.

 4. Can you set up and wind down legal entities, register payrolls, deregister payrolls, and establish bank accounts?